microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 *Refine results by `tags`, a refinable property*

-## Labels
+## Semantic labels

-A label is a well known tag published by Microsoft that you can add against a property in your schema.
-Adding a label helps various Microsoft products understand the property and provide a better experience.
+A semantic label is a well known tag published by Microsoft that you can add against a property in your schema.
+Adding a semantic label helps various Microsoft products understand the property and provide a better experience.
+Semantic Labels provide a domain independent approach of assigning properties from different content domains to a set of well-known classes.
+They find applications in many different content experiences, and provide automated support for tasks like:

+* Data integration in heterogenous experiences
+* Building common Knowledge Graphs (e.g. Cortex, Suggestions & QF)
+* Default templates for user experiences

+You can assign semantic labels to your source properties on the "Assign property labels" page.
+Labels provide semantic meaning, and allow to integrate your connector data into Microsoft 365 experiences.

 | Label                 | Description                                                                          |
 |---------------------- |------------------------------------------------------------------------------------- |